ManiacMaxo/Python/ai/readme.md

-Made for Python machine learning\n mostly for school
+Made with Python for machine learning.
+Mostly for school